Six weeks later, Bozeman, Montana

-“So, let’s see what we’ve got.”
+“So, let’s see what we’ve got,” Parker said.
 He gulped the rest of his coffee down and put the mug on the table beside the rocking chair.

 “One.
 The two of you found a man on the road last night who had been shot twice in the back.”
 Jerrod nodded.
 Parker held up a second finger.

 “Three.
 You fled the scene.”
 Jerrod decided to stop nodding.
-It didn’t seem to be adding anything important to the conversation, and his head spun every time he did it.
+It didn’t seem to be adding anything important to the conversation, and his head spun a little every time he did it.

 “Four.
 You told the 911 dispatcher that he had been shot, but they edited that part out of the version released to the media.”

 “Five.
 The police will trace the call back to Patricia.”
-He stood up, walked over to the window, and looked out on the gravel driveway as if he expected black SUVs to drive up to the house.
+He stood up, walked over to the window, and looked out on the gravel driveway as if he expected black SUVs to drive up to the house any minute.

-Jerrod hadn’t thought of that.
-Of course they could trace a cell phone call.
+Jerrod hadn’t thought about that.
+Of course, they could trace a cell phone call.
 At least, he assumed they could.
 Parker thought so, and he knew about things like that.

 Trish pushed herself away from him and wiped her eyes with the sleeve of her robe.
 “We need to call the police and turn ourselves in.
 All they have on us is fleeing the scene.
 We didn’t kill anyone.
 I’m not sure we even hit him.”